 High school students only are permitted to bring and use vehicles on school campus.
 Each high school will have guidelines governing safe use of vehicles by students on school grounds.
+Privileges can be revoked for non-adherence to parking rules.
 When a student is permitted to bring a vehicle on campus, the student assumes all responsibility for the vehicle and all contents found in the vehicle.
 (See Student Detention, Search and Seizure.)